 The following criteria will apply where NWOs seek pass through of bad debt:

-Companies must have implemented credit control, billing and collection procedures in line with these best practice guidelines, in order to be eligible for pass through;
+Companies must have implemented credit control, billing and collection procedures in line with Schedule 1 (‘Cover’) of the Distribution Connection and Use of System Agreement (DCUSA) in order to be eligible for pass through;

-In the event of a default, companies claiming pass through need to provide self-certification of compliance with the best practice guidelines and the amount of loss incurred, which may be subject to audit by Ofgem;
+In the event of a default, companies claiming pass through need to provide self-certification of compliance with Schedule 1 of the DCUSA and the amount of loss incurred, which may be subject to audit by Ofgem;

-Companies demonstrating compliance with or able to satisfactorily to explain departure from the guidelines will be able to recover all bad debt losses arising in respect of charges not due for payment at the date of the relevant counterparty’s insolvency, net of any dividends or recoveries;
+Companies demonstrating compliance with or able to satisfactorily to explain departure from Schedule 1 of the DCUSA will be able to recover all bad debt losses arising in respect of charges not due for payment at the date of the relevant counterparty’s insolvency, net of any dividends or recoveries;

 Such companies will also be able to recover a proportion of bad debt losses arising in respect of charges overdue for payment at the date of the relevant counterparty’s insolvency, net of any dividends or recoveries (which would be offset proportionately against all outstanding balances), depending on the age of the outstanding receivable.
-Ofgem has noted comments from a number of respondents regarding the opportunity to recover 100 per cent of bad debt whilst employing reasonable procedures.
-Ofgem has concluded that the amount recoverable would be equal to the value of outstanding balances subject to bona fide dispute (plus or minus the value of any reconciliation adjustments subsequently made) together with a proportion of the value of all undisputed balances (up to a maximum of 100 per cent) that varies inversely with the age of the balance, as set out below.
+The amount recoverable would be equal to the value of outstanding balances subject to bona fide dispute (plus or minus the value of any reconciliation adjustments subsequently made) together with a proportion of the value of all undisputed balances (up to a maximum of 100 per cent) that varies inversely with the age of the balance, as set out below.
 The overall recoverable amount would be reduced for any other recoveries.